 In a subsequent statement released by GIIS, the school said that "there was a thick black smoke which reached high in the sky.
 It appears to have come from burning of a rubber material meant for water retention tanks to be installed in open car park areas."

 Initial reports stated there is no structural damage to be building and the fire was confined to a 30 m x 50 m area on Level 1 of the building.

 There were no injuries.
-The two persons who were stuck on the gondola and have been discharged with two days’ medical leave and they are fine.
+The two persons who were stuck on the gondola and have been discharged with two days’ medical leave are fine.